 Publishing and sharing your data benefits both you and other researchers.
-The Australian National Data Service suggests it can:
+It can:

 - increase the impact and visibility of your research